richardschneider/express-conditional-request/README.md

 Name | Description
 ---- | -----------
-requiredwith | An array of HTTP methods that must include one of the precondition headers.
+requiredWith | An array of HTTP methods that must include one of the precondition headers.
 This prevents the [lost update issue](https://en.wikipedia.org/wiki/Concurrency_control).
 Defaults to `['PUT', 'PATCH', 'DELETE']`. stateAsync | A function that returns a `Promise` to the get the resource state.

 ### Resource state